United Swiss Railways: Nationalisation

 St. Margrethen border station with a passenger train ready to run towards St. Gallen.
 It is headed by locomotive B 3/4 of the United Swiss Railways (No. 101-115).

 The station building in Sirnach with a raised transverse wing.

 In 1901, shortly before the nationalisation. the VSB took over the Toggenburgerbahn (TB) at no cost from the Canton of St. Gallen, which indirectly subsidised the construction of the Ricken Tunnel.
 The VSB was nationalised on 1 July 1902 and subsequently became part of the Swiss Federal Railways (SBB).
 The VSB had already been operated on behalf of the federal government since 1 January 1901.

 Part of the old corporate structures remained for a long time.
 The former SBB District Directorate IV was created from the headquarters of the VSB in St. Gallen.
 The former SBB main workshop in Chur had its roots in the SOB.
 Over time, the now closed SBB Rorschach locomotive depot emerged from the main workshop of the VSB.
 The railway built in Uster what is now the oldest roundhouse with a turntable in Switzerland.
 The carriage house has been restored and now serves as a depot and locomotive workshop of the Dampfbahn-Verein Zürcher Oberland, the heritage railway that operates the Bauma–Hinwil line.

 The electrification of the line required the replacement of the Sitter, Glatt, Uze and Thur bridges between St. Gallen and Wil and the wooden Rhine bridge at Ragaz.
-However, the stone bridge over the Goldach has been preserved and has been used by two tracks since 1993.
+However, the stone Goldach Viaduct bridge over the Goldach River has been preserved and has been used by two tracks since 1993.

 The chainage (kilometre markings) has not been changed on the lines of the former VSB.
 The kilometre measurements still start in Sargans, where kilometre 0 is located.